Calverton Executive Airpark: History

+In 1996, the wreckage of TWA Flight 800, which had exploded and crashed about 20 mi south of the airport, was reconstructed in a hangar and was stored by the NTSB to be used as an accident investigation teaching aid.
+By the end of 2021, the wreckage and investigative techniques were considered technically obsolete.
+Per agreement of the victims' families when it was first commissioned as a training aid, the wreckage was dismantled.
+All salvaged parts of the wrecked Boeing 747-131 were recycled or scrapped in landfills.

 In September 1998, the bulk of the developed land, 2640 acre, at the airport was donated to Riverhead.
 Another 2935 acre was donated to the New York Department of Environmental Conservation for wildlife management.

 In the 1998 transactions, East End Aircraft Long Island Corporation was given 10 acre on Highway 25 which it is developing into the Grumman Memorial Park and Aerospace Museum.

 As of January 2006, the Navy still owns 358 acres (mostly areas requiring environment cleanup) at the site.

-In January 2013, one of the Calverton airport's two runways is being used to store thousands of flood-damaged vehicles from Hurricane Sandy.
+In January 2013, one of the Calverton airport's two runways was being used to store thousands of flood-damaged vehicles from Hurricane Sandy.

 Development efforts

 Development for the central portion of the complex is still undecided as of March 2018.
 Various proposals have included building a 35-story artificial ski mountain, a racing track, a plant to build solar-powered planes, building a solar farm and building a large shopping center.

 In January 2008, the Riverhead Town Board approved the sale of the airport for $155 million to Riverhead Resorts which planned a 35-story ski mountain in a proposed $2.2 billion project.
 In 2010 Riverhead cancelled the contract after Resorts did not make a $3.9 million payment.

 On February 11, 2010, it was announced that the dormant railway track into EPCAL would be reactivated for freight service.
 According to Railway Age magazine, Riverhead's town board awarded a $3.49 million contract to Railroad Construction Co., of Paterson, New Jersey, to activate a rail spur off of the Long Island Rail Road's Main Line out to Greenport, for New York & Atlantic Railway freight trains.
 The project is being paid largely through federal stimulus funding.

 In 2017, a tentative deal was struck with the Town of Riverhead and Calverton Aviation and Technology (a joint venture with Luminati Aerospace and shopping mall developer Triple Five Real Estate I, LLC) to build solar power aircraft at EPCAL with Luminati initially saying it would employ 2,000 at the plant.
 Luminati Aerospace obtained tenancy at EPCAL in 2015, via the vacated Skydive Long Island space.
 As the plans to build planes fell into financial difficulties, the shopping mall developers were signed on to the deal.
 The full details of the project were still being discussed in 2018.
 In February 2018, Sustainable Power Group filed suit, saying it offered a higher bid for the property so it could become a solar farm.